pranitastudent/T-shirt-Shop-Project/README.md

 <li><a href ="https://www.javascript.com/">JavaScript</a></li> JavaScript was used to write the function for the google map and  stripe JS.
 <li><a href = "https://jquery.com/">JQuery</a></li>JQuery is used to create the back-to-the top button function and date function enabling the website to contain appropriate year date.
 <li><a href="https://stripe.com/gb">Stripe</a></li> STRIPE API is used as a payment method and the STRIPE dashboard can be used by the developer to see payments displayed.
+<li><a href ="https://aws.amazon.com/">AWS S3, IAM services</a><li> Images are stored in s3 buckets on AWS, Boto3 is used as dependency and AWS passwords are stored in env.py.

 </ul>